 "Our vision, the vision of all partners and services, is for every one of the 110,000 children and young people in Somerset to be safe, healthy, happy, ambitious for their future, and develop skills for life.
 This is a vision for all children, including those with Special Educational Needs and Disability (SEND).
 We want them all to have the opportunity to be the best they can be, to be happy, and to have choice and control over their support."

 Special Educational Needs & Disabilities at Priddy Primary School and St. Lawrence’s C of E Primary School Federation.

-The schools SENCo (Special Educational Needs Co-ordinator) is Lorraine Clarke.
+The schools SENCo (Special Educational Needs Co-ordinator) is Annabel Smout.

-To arrange to see Mrs Clarke or to pass on a message, please do so via the school office or class teacher.
+To arrange to see Miss Smout or to pass on a message, please do so via the school office.

 As an inclusive school, we welcome all children regardless of need.
 Some of our children (present and past) have had specific learning needs such as: